 Why were grave-goods placed with the dead in the Viking Age?
-The historical drama Vikings finally gives us more clues in the fictional context of final funeral aired to date: that of Floki’s wife Helga.
+The historical drama Vikings finally gives us more clues in the fictional context of the final funeral aired at the time of writing: that of Floki’s wife Helga.

 Helga is lost by series 4 part 2 of Vikings.
 Her social position is unfixed, she is itinerant like Foki, and her mind is seemingly unhinged by grief at the loss of her daughter.
 Helga joins Floki in the Great Army, bringing with her Tanaruz, her adopted daughter whom she had ‘saved’/abducted when Bjorn Ironside’s Vikings raided Seville.